 Food scene of Ljubljana

 Boat ride on Ljubljanica River

-We continue our exploration of Slovenia’s menu in the beautiful Alps.
-We will start with a feast for the eyes with the breathtaking Lake Bled, the historic castle that lies on its shore, and the island in the middle of the lake which we will reach with a traditional “pletna” boat.
+You will continue your exploration of Slovenia’s menu in the beautiful Alps.
+You will start with a feast for the eyes with the breathtaking Lake Bled, the historic castle that lies on its shore, and the island in the middle of the lake which you will reach with a traditional “pletna” boat.

-After taking in the views we will visit a local beekeeper and learn about the honey-making traditions of Slovenia.
-We will also taste local honey, and potica, a traditional Slovenian walnut roll dessert.
+After taking in the views, you will visit a local beekeeper and learn about the honey-making traditions of Slovenia.
+You will also taste local honey, and potica, a traditional Slovenian walnut roll dessert.

-In the afternoon we will head to Lake Bohinj where we will visit a local cheesemaker and try their cheese while learning more about cheese making and classic Slovenian cheeses.
-We will stay the night in Bohinj, which will give you the opportunity to take a walk on the shores of Lake Bohinj, a mesmerising and expansive glacial lake.
+In the afternoon, you will head to Lake Bohinj where you will visit a local cheesemaker and try their cheese while learning more about cheese making and classic Slovenian cheeses.
+You will spend the night in Bohinj, which will give you the opportunity to take a walk on the shores of Lake Bohinj, a mesmerizing and expansive glacial lake.

 Honey & potica tasting